petecorreia/petecorreia/app/case-studies/xively.md

 We tackled a lot of the parts in tandem but for the sake of structure, I'll cover identity first and move down the waterfall.
 For the Xively identity, **I took a fair amount of time to dive deep in thinking about the brand persona, the values and the principles** we'd follow later on when we'd need to make tough design decisions.

-The identity benefited greatly from being designed in parallel with the user interface because, as we applied it, we found some adjustments had to be made to accomodate that important context.
+The identity benefited greatly from being designed in parallel with the user interface because, as we applied it, we found some adjustments had to be made to accommodate that important context.

 {% include content/full-image.html file="xively-identity.jpg" alt="Photo of a few applications of the Xively logo." %}

-At the end of the identity process, [I designed a brand book](http://issuu.com/petecorreia/docs/xively_identity_guidelines_with_cov/1) that contained not only guidelines to follow but also reflections on the ambitions and thinking behind the brand, with the goal to inpire rather than constrain any designers that would use it later on.
+At the end of the identity process, [I designed a brand book](http://issuu.com/petecorreia/docs/xively_identity_guidelines_with_cov/1) that contained not only guidelines to follow but also reflections on the ambitions and thinking behind the brand, with the goal to inspire rather than constrain any designers that would use it later on.

 {% include content/full-image.html file="xively-guidelines.jpg" alt="Photo of the brand book for Xively." %}

 # User Experience

-We hired a very talented UX designer to the team, [Fee Schmidt-Soltau](https://twitter.com/feeschmidts), who did an outstanding job of **researching the product's personas and finding their needs**.
+Initially, we took time to **research the product's personas and find out their needs** to make better informed decisions.
 With those in hand, we moved on to **user testing** to dig up problems the previous platform had for those different personas.

 {% include content/side-quote.html quote="I truly believe in jumping quickly into prototyping to experience the product in its final context." %}